www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

 * [ ] Update `BUILD.md`.
     * [ ] Make it easy to set up development via 1 clone and 1 command in an IDE.
     * [ ] Consolidate bin and binr folder.
+      -> Do not do this as the advantage of a dedicated folder for such, is the fact, that IDE usable commands are not hidden along not IDE usable commands in the bin folder.
+      -> Commands should check, if they are executed in the bin folder or in the project folder and act accordingly.
     * [ ] Build software on Steam Deck, in order to check this.
 * [x] Link to Codeberg in README.
 * [x] Improve Hub Readme.